kallaway/100-days-of-code/log.md

 Today's Progress: I finished CSS Essential Training on Lynda.com then I started another CSS course about building an online resume page.I worked on Codepen and tried some CSS code on my project.
 I watched a little WesBos CSS Grid videos.
 They look so awesome.Learnt  about CSS Regions, Columns, and Exclusions.

 Feelings: I wanted to do more than this but I couldn't finish all that I wanted.
 I don't know how to manage my time.
 I have so many things to do and continue to FreeCodeCamp.

+Day 13: December 15, 2019

+Today's Progress: I finished my Survey Page project and finished CSS Grid and Flexbox parts in FreeCodeCamp.
+Reviewed animations and transitions.

+Feelings:I felt a little tired because of studying all week.
+I wanted to do something else and learnt other things also.